runfothemountains/Harvest-Q/README.md

 **Quick Note for Judges:**
 We’ve included an interactive demo  to showcase how Harvest Q works.

-Please scroll down to the interactive D
+Please scroll down to the interactive demo.
-Demo.

 ## Documentation & Testing
 Supporting evidence, screenshots, and test cases are stored in the [/docs](/docs) folder: